Meet Your Provider

 Continuing Education

-The more that I learn, the more effectively and efficiently I can serve my clients in their quest to improve their quality of life.
-I recently became a board certified orthopedic specialist.
+The more that we learn, the more effectively and efficiently we can serve our clients in their quest to improve their quality of life.
+Tanice and Caitlyn are both board certified orthopedic specialists (“OCS”) .
 This is no small feat, less than 6.4% of the countries licensed PTs have their OCS (Orthopedic Certified Specialist) certification.
-To see a list of the specific courses that I have completed, click here
+To see a list of the specific courses that Tanice has completed, click here

 Dr. Caitlyn Tivy, PT, DPT, OCS